 First thing’s first, what changed into the first activity you ever had?
 The activity after that?
 And how did it lead you to where you’re nowadays?

 Then I backpacked throughout India and Israel.
-Worked in a kitchen named Nana after which moved to NYC and worked FOH at Babycakes.
-After that I offered my first show called Eden Eats to the Cooking Channel, then Log on and Eat with Eden Grinshpan.
+Worked in a kitchen named Nana, after which moved to NYC and worked FOH at Babycakes.
+After that, I offered my first show called Eden Eats to the Cooking Channel, then Log on and Eat with Eden Grinshpan.
 I judged indicates like Donut Showdown and Sugar Showdown and landed a judging job on Chopped Canada.
-I am now the host of Top Chef Canada and year in the past I co-founded DEZ in Nolita, NYC with Samantha Wasser.
-I am currently running on my first cookbook popping out Fall 2020.
+I am now the host of Top Chef Canada, and a year in the past, I co-founded DEZ in Nolita, NYC, with Samantha Wasser.
+I am currently running on my first cookbook popping out in Fall 2020.
 I can’t consider it!
 So excited!

-Just through looking at your IG, you without a doubt have a love for meals!
-How did you get into food?
+Just by looking at your IG, you, without a doubt, have a love for meals!
+So how did you get into food?

 What’s your culinary style?

-Easy Middle- Eastern/Mediterranean inspired meals.
+Easy Middle- Eastern/Mediterranean-inspired meals.
 I am now not valuable cook dinner.
-Love that domestic cooked feeling but usually leaning toward the lighter more healthy side without trying too tough.
-Middle-jap and Mediterranean meals in order that happen to be very fresh and light.
+I love that domestic cooked feeling but usually leaning toward the lighter, more healthy side without trying too tough.
+Middle-jap and Mediterranean meals, so that happens to be very fresh and light.

 What’s it like coming home to Toronto to work on Top Chef Canada?
 The fine!